aosabook/500lines/bytecode-compiler/bytecompiler.rewrite.md

 Python's `ast` module defines another visitor class, for *transforming* trees.
 It expects each visit method to return an AST node, which will be taken to replace the node that was the argument.
-The default behavior, if the sub-nodes weren't changed, returns the same node unchanged.
+The default behavior recurses on child nodes, leaving the node otherwise unchanged.
 Desugaring uses such a transformer:

     class Desugarer(ast.NodeTransformer):

-For a start, we rewrite statements like `assert cookie, "Want cookie!"` into `if not cookie: raise AssertionError("Want cookie!")`.
+For a start, we rewrite statements like `assert cookie, "Want cookie!"` into `if not cookie: raise AssertionError("Want cookie!")`[^3].
 (Rather, into an if-then-else with the `raise` in the `else`
 clause: this is slightly simpler.)

+[^3]: You might wonder if this is quite correct: what if the code being compiled redefines `AssertionError`?
+But `assert` itself at runtime calls whatever `AssertionError` is bound to.

         def visit_Assert(self, t):
             t = self.generic_visit(t)